The WP Cerber scanner for WordPress

 To restore a deleted file you need to use a file manager in your hosting control panel.
 The original name and location of the deleted file is saved in the .restore file.
 It’s a text file so you can open it in a browser or a file viewer.

 If the scanner window stops responding or updating, it usually means the process of scanning on the server is hung.
-This might happen due to a number of reasons but typically this happens due to a misconfigured server or it’s caused by some hosting limitations.
+This might happen due to several reasons, but typically this happens due to a misconfigured server or some hosting limitations.
 Do the following:

 - Try to disable scanning the session directory or the temp directory (or both) in the scanner settings